janicicpredrag/gclc/README.md

 ## Building from source code

-GCLC is written in the C++ programming language and uses Qt libraries.
+GCLC is written in the C++ programming language, so a C++ compiler is needed.

-A C++ compiler is needed.
-Building GCLC with the graphical user interface requires [Qt Library](https://www.qt.io/) version 6.2 or higher.
+GCLC with the graphical user interface uses Qt libraries, so building from source code requires [Qt Library](https://www.qt.io/) version 6.2 or higher.

 In the following, it is assumed that `cmake` is available.